mention-me/ShopifyAppV2/extensions/order-status-ui/README.md

 # Order Status Extension

-This extension is used to render the Referrer journey on the Order Status page of the Shopify Checkout.
+This extension is used to render the Referrer journey on the Thank You and Order Status pages of the Shopify Checkout.

 It is used to promote the referral program and allow a customer to share with their friends.